leobudima/elogii-blog/content/scheduling-and-route-optimization-software.md

 As you know, delivery scheduling and route optimization are different from one another in a few vital areas.

-And while they have points of distinction, you can’t entirely separate them.
-Last-mile delivery relies on both to be effective and successful.
+**And while they have points of distinction, you can’t entirely separate them.
+Last-mile delivery relies on both to be effective and successful.**

 But rather than highlight each distinctive feature of the two, we want to point out a core contrast:

-Scheduling is a temporal approach to planning deliveries based on when they should arrive.
+* **Scheduling** is a temporal approach to planning deliveries based on when they should arrive.

-Route optimization is a spatial approach to planning based on where and how deliveries should arrive.
+* **Route optimization** is a spatial approach to planning based on where and how deliveries should arrive.

-They give you the context for the when, where, and how for each delivery.
+They give you the context for the **when**, **where**, and **how** of each delivery.

 (You already know the what and the why)